-Abuse of supplements – While supplements can raise your T-levels, but synthetic supplements lowers your natural testosterone production.
+Abuse of supplements – While supplements can raise your T-levels, synthetic supplements lower your natural testosterone production.
 So you need to be careful while using those drugs or supplements.

 Chronic stress – Chronic stress produces a hormone known as cortisol, which lowers your testosterone levels.
-Make sure to get required rest by your body and mind.
-And try to balance your work and personal life to reduce stress and manage your testosterone levels healthy.
+Make sure to get the required rest by your body and mind.
+And try to balance your work and personal life to reduce stress and manage your testosterone levels healthily.

 How Sleep deprivation lowers testosterone?

-Some people experience a paradoxical sleep deprivation which is characterised by little or no sleep over long periods of time without problems.
+Some people experience paradoxical sleep deprivation which is characterized by little or no sleep over long periods of time without problems.

 People often experience heightened awareness of their surroundings when they sleep.